Expertise

 Effective training devotes 80% of the time spent doing exercises that actively mobilize knowledge and anchor it in memory.
 To strengthen memory, suggest targeted and complementary activities:

-• Application exercises : These exercises are simple and allow the learner to check his understanding of the theoretical concepts presented.
+• Application exercises: These exercises are simple and allow the learner to check his understanding of the theoretical concepts presented.

-• Realistic case studies : These exercises require the learner toparse a concrete situation and to provide a solution based on his knowledge.
+• Realistic case studies: These exercises require the learner to parse a concrete situation and to provide a solution based on his knowledge.
 For example, he may need to identify errors in a project plan or propose an approach to dealing with a conflict.

 Personalized feedback to make progress

-• Explain logic behind a good answer.
+• Explain the logic behind a correct answer.

 • Adapting to the learner by highlighting areas for improvement and reinforcing achievements for wrong answers.